Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe1:Key1 A B0 K0 A0 B01 K1 A1 B12 K2 A2 B23 K3 A3 B3dataframe2:Key2 C D0 K0 C0 D01 K1 C1 D12 K2 C2 D23 NaN C3 D3dataframe inner:Key1 A B Key2 C D0 K0 A0 B0 K0 C0 D01 K1 A1 B1 K1 C1 D12 K2 A2 B2 K2 C2 D2dataframe left:Key1 A B Key2 C D0 K0 A0 B0 K0 C0 D01 K1 A1 B1 K1 C1 D12 K2 A2 B2 K2 C2 D23 K3 A3 B3 NaN NaN NaNdataframe right:Key1 A B Key2 C D0 K0 A0 B0 K0 C0 D01 K1 A1 B1 K1 C1 D12 K2 A2 B2 K2 C2 D23 NaN NaN NaN NaN C3 D3dataframe outer:Key1 A B Key2 C D0 K0 A0 B0 K0 C0 D01 K1 A1 B1 K1 C1 D12 K2 A2 B2 K2 C2 D23 K3 A3 B3 NaN NaN NaN4 NaN NaN NaN NaN C3 D3

-As you can see, when left
+As can be seen, when left

 is chosen, only the values from the left dataframe are added, and when right